romainmenke/MultiDataSourceTableView/README.md

 **Add a subsections**

-Virtualy create a 3D array of rows. (speaks for itself ;) )
+Virtualy create a 3D array of rows. (speaks for itself ;) ) All the hard work happens behind the curtains.

 `func numberOfSections(tableView: UITableView) -> Int`